Judian81/Rainmeter-OneClick-Part1/README.md

-we can make some simple calculation's. addition, subtraction, multiplication and division. you can click on the textbox to write some numbers. there are only numbers that are possible to type in the text box. when right click on textbox it copies to clipboard. what also is possible, to write a number and click on the R to see what roman numbers it are. when clicked on title it opens the original windows calculator.
+we can make some simple calculation's. addition, subtraction, multiplication and division. you can click on the textbox to write some numbers. there are only numbers that are possible to type in the text box. when right click on textbox it copies to clipboard. what also is possible, to write a number and click on the R to see what roman numbers it are. there are also converters to and from celsius to and from fahrenheit. when clicked on title it opens the original windows calculator.

 &nbsp;